 Why this the BEST Organic Chemistry note

 I have got an A in IGCSE chemistry.
-Not only that, 15 out of 15 of my IGCSE chemistry students whom I have taught as a part time job either got an A* or an A in chemistry.
+Not only that, 15 out of 15 of my IGCSE chemistry students whom I have taught as a part-time job either got an A* or an A in chemistry.
 All of them aced in organic chemistry.
-I have emphasized on the topics which appear frequently in IGCSE chemistry exams.
-I have explained everything to the point and in an easy to understand way, no nonsense.
+I have emphasized the topics which appear frequently in IGCSE chemistry exams.
+I have explained everything to the point and in an easy-to-understand way, no-nonsense.
 After you finish this, you will definitely be more confident with organic chemistry.